siemens/ix/packages/documentation/docs/conversational-design/resources/links.md

 [Generative AI Guidelines](https://sway.cloud.microsoft/RHOFNEXR9NpIBKw6?ref=Link) Information about the ethics of generative AI

-The ***Mendix AI Design Playbook on Conversational Design*** created by the Central Design Team at Mendix RnD, Insuk Ko, Paula Rodriguez, Filippos Petridis (URL coming soon)
+The ***Mendix AI Design Playbook on Conversational Design*** created by the Central Design Team at Mendix RnD, Insuk Ko, Paula Rodriguez, Filippos Petridis

 ## Other resources